What is Ohio Corporation Foreign Qualification

 transact business in the state of Ohio revoked by the Ohio Secretary of State.

-Penalties may accrue if you fail to file any Ohio Corporation Annual Report to the Ohio Secretary of State by the due date.
+Penalties may accrue if you fail to file any Ohio Foreign Corporation Annual Report to the Ohio Secretary of State by the due date.

 |